pysysops/assessment-js/README.md

 to fall back to a very simple recipe (install package, replace config, start service).

 ### TODO: Tests
-I'd love to spend a few days writing ServerSpec tests for Kitchen...
+I'd love to spend a some time writing ServerSpec tests for Kitchen...

 ## Continuous Delivery
 At first it was tempting to just build the Go application on each app server, but